aritchie/userdialogs/readme.md

 ### MvvmCross

-    // from your PCL app.cs (remember to Init on android platform project) Mvx.RegisterSingleton<IUserDialogs>(() => UserDialogs.Instance);
+    // from your NetStandard app.cs (remember to Init on android platform project) Mvx.RegisterSingleton<IUserDialogs>(() => UserDialogs.Instance);